Live Audio Streaming: How to Broadcast Audio with a Professional Platform [2021 Update]

 - Embed players on the website of your choice

-- Stream packages of pre-recorded music and podcasts, mixed with live video if you want
+- Stream pre-recorded music and podcasts mixed with live video

-- Fast, global delivery via Akamai‘s CDN (Content Delivery Network)
+- Fast, global delivery via top-tier live streaming CDNs

 - Integrated paywall